dereksz/docker-fs/README.md

 on Linux, and on MacOS using [fuse-t](https://www.fuse-t.org/).

 The script is self documenting.
-But do note that - in particular - the docker source and mount point are reversed from what you'd expect on a `mount` command.
+But do note that - in particular - the docker source and mount point may be reversed from what you'd expect on a `mount` command.
 This is actually convenient, because the source is actually something that is relatively easy for us to guess using calls into docker.
 The target, less so.
 My recomendation is that you hide it way in a folder